TheParasiteProject/packages_modules_adb/docs/dev/incremental-install.md

 but embed it in the signed file and also outputs the top merkle node hash in a .idsig file.

-Upon installation the whole merkel tree from V4 is given to `pm` which forwards it to the Android kernel.
+Upon installation the whole merkle tree from V4 is given to `pm` which forwards it to the Android kernel.
 The kernel is in charge of verifying the integrity of each block when they are received from the `IS` via the merkle tree.

 For more details about v4 signing, refer to [APK signature scheme v4](https://source.android.com/docs/security/features/apksigning/v4) page.

 ## How ADB performs incremental-install

 To perform incremental-install, ADB needs to do two things.